 • The most recent scientific study of sleep duration among children reveals a tremendous amount of variation between individuals--especially during early childhood.
 For example, newborns may sleep anywhere from 9 to 19 hours a day (Iglowstein et al 2003).
 Kids at both ends of the spectrum may be healthy and normal.

-• Sleep patterns vary internationally.
-People living in Western-style, industrialized societies tend to have less “down-time” than people living non-Western, traditional societies (Worthman and Melby 2002).
-And children get different amounts of sleep depending on what country they live in.
-For instance, children in China and Italy sleep less than do children in the Netherlands and the United States (Ottaviano et al 1996; Lui et a 2003; Super et al 1996).
-Do Chinese and Italian kids get enough sleep?
-At present, we lack the scientific studies to answer this question (Jenni and O’Connor 2005).
+• Sleep patterns vary cross-culturally.
+In some cases, cultural differences are mostly about the scheduling of sleep.
+For instance, in predominantly Asian countries, preschool children get less sleep at night than do kids in predominantly Caucasian countries, but they make up the shortfall by napping during the day (Mindell et al 2013).
+In other cases, cultural differences concern the total amount of sleep people get over a 24-hour period.
+Kids in China and Italy appear to get less sleep than do children in the Netherlands and the United States (Ottaviano et al 1996; Lui et a 2003; Super et al 1996).
+Who is better off?
+At present, we lack scientific studies that address this question (Jenni and O’Connor 2005).
 Meanwhile, we shouldn’t assume that the “average sleeper” in any given study is getting the optimal amount of sleep.
 Some populations may be chronically under slept; others may be especially well-rested.

 • In the West, average sleep times--and perceptions of sleep requirements--have changed from generation to generation (Iglowstein et al 2003; Jenni and O’Connor 2005).
 For instance, American adults today appear to sleep less than American adults did in the 1960s, and the medical establishment has adjusted its recommendations accordingly.
 In the 1960s, experts advised adults to get 8-9 hours of sleep (Roffwarg et el 1966).
 Today, many medical organizations recommend 7-8 hours.
 Have American sleep requirements changed since the 60s?
 It seems unlikely.
 Until medical recommendations are backed by solid scientific evidence, we ought to be skeptical.